larason/foodorder/future.md

 # TODOS

 ## FUTURE FEATURES
+1. redesign the cart details and replace the cartbottom sheet to a full screen new dedicated cart details screen with a checkout button and a clear cart button, and add a recommendation section to the cart details screen to add more items to the cart(advertised items).

 1. add an addition or recommendation according to the category the food belongs, to the food items added to cart either on food item details screen
 * Example a chips mayai food details page can have a recommendation addition to a fried chicken, a cocacola or a juice, and the user can add them to cart directly from the food details page